wp-plugins/zengo-custom-thumbnail-image/readme.txt

 == Upgrade ==

 Upgrade "Zengo Custom Thumbnail Image" is easy, just replace all plugin file in plugin directory with  new version.
-No need to re-config any other options in "Zengo Custom Thumbnail Image" tab.
+No need to re-configure any other options in "Zengo Custom Thumbnail Image" tab.

 == Frequently Asked Questions ==